-It might be the colourful leaves.
+It might be the colorful leaves.
 Or it could be the ornamental seed heads.
 Or perhaps the acorns.
 No matter what the inspiration is, making crafts goes hand-in-hand with fall.
 Head out to the garden and collect some materials.
 Got them?
 Ok, now let’s get busy!
-Here are some of my favourite fall nature crafts.
+Here are some of my favorite fall nature crafts.

 Use a hydrangea leaf as a mold for a clay leaf dish.
 Make sure to press the outside of the leaf to the inside of the dish to get the strongest veins showing through.
 See full instructions on how to make one here.

 Hydrangea Candle Holder